0% 7400% increase in transactions

 Next, we evolved those sets of audiences into personas.
 This is where we can gain a detailed understanding of their needs and expectations, how and where to reach them, and what parts of The Courtauld’s offer they are most likely to engage with.
 This gives us the confidence that we are building platforms which real people want to use, and will return to over and over again, rather than just a pretty picture which looks great but doesn’t actually meet the needs of the various audiences.

 The more we know about audiences, the more we can help structure site content in a way that makes it discoverable to them.
 The content modelling element of the process did just that, amalgamating everything we knew so far to create a detailed Sitemap.
 This has a navigation which is user-led and user-first.
-While The Courtauld has a wide range of sections, the sitemap and the corresponding navigation is very focused.
-We also fold in the tech stack into these considerations, analysing what tech is in play, what’s achievable with it and what’s not.

 Once the discovery workshops were complete, we then took everything we had learnt and all the outputs so far to create a comprehensive set of wireframes, to visualise key user journeys and page types.
 When creating the various content types or templates, we take the approach from a mobile-first perspective, as this allows us to truly focus on the hierarchy of the content.